Living in Herne Hill

 Is Herne Hill a good place to live?

-How safe is Herne Hill?
+What is the population of Herne Hill?

-What schools are in Herne Hill?
+What are the schools in Herne Hill like?

 Where does this data come from?